Becksteinlab/lammps/doc/src/bond_bpm_rotational.rst

 Data is continuously accumulated over intervals of *N* timesteps.
 At the end of each interval, all of the saved accumulated data is deleted to make room for new data.
-Individual datum may therefore persist anywhere between *1* to *N* timesteps depending on when they are saved.
+Individual datum may therefore persist anywhere between *1* and *N* timesteps depending on when they are saved.
 This data can be accessed using the *fix_ID* and a :doc:`dump local <dump>` command.
 To ensure all data is output, the dump frequency should correspond to the same interval of *N*